jayurbain/self-driving-car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Activation.
 Your choice of activation function.
 Layer 4: Fully Connected.
 This should have 84 outputs.
 Activation.
 Your choice of activation function.
-Layer 5: Fully Connected (Logits).
-This should have 10 outputs.
+Layer 5: Fully Connected (Logits) with 43 outputs.

 Output
 Return the result of the 2nd fully connected layer.

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+The training pipeline consisted of:
+- Calcualating the logits from the *LeTrafficeSigns* model.
+- Calculating the cross entropy from the logits using one-hot encoding.
+- Calculating the loss from the mean of the cross-entropy.
+- Using the AdamOptimizer to minimize the loss.

+The training process consisted of:
+- Running the training data through the training pipeline to train the model.
+- Before each epoch, shuffle the training set.
+- After each epoch, measure the loss and accuracy of the validation set.
+- Save the model after training.

+The hyperparameters were:
+- Learning rate: 0.001
+- EPOCHS: 40
+- BATCH_SIZE: 123

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+- Evaluated different normalization and scaling methods.
+- Evaluated different number of training epochs.
+- Evaluated different learning rates.

+Experimented with different image preprocessing steps including image warping, croping, etc.

 My final model results were:
 * training set accuracy of 1.000